ryan-breidenbach/awesome/docs/aws.md

 * [Building Salesforce integrations with Amazon EventBridge and Amazon AppFlow](https://aws.amazon.com/blogs/compute/building-salesforce-integrations-with-amazon-eventbridge/) - Official AWS blog post that gives a step-by-step overview of handling a Salesforce event with an AWS Lambda function using AppFlow and EventBridge.

+### Documentation

+[Amazon EventBridge permissions reference](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-permissions-reference.html) - List of the actions you can specify in an IAM policy for use with EventBridge.

 ### Videos

 * [Building event-driven architectures w/ Amazon EventBridge](https://www.youtube.com/watch?v=Hih-bF8qYgU) - 50 minute presentation on implementing event driven systems using EventBridge from re:Invent 2019.